 EUROPEAN SYSTEMS

-A Lisbon Bogie car seen in 1984 by which time it and quite a few of its still operational sisters were at least seventy-five years old.
-They had, of course, been subjected to much rebuilding over the years, some having their bodies virtually replaced in the old style but often losing their distinctive clerestory roofs in the process - it was a remarkable record nevertheless.
-Most were by then disfigured by prominenent commercial advertising though not this one.
-No.342 was in fact a JG Brill of Philadelphia product, the last of a batch of twenty supplied in 1906 and was in virtually original condition.
-I remember the JG Brill name being ornately cast into the metal seat frames - Thanks indeed to Rob who has made a Guestbook entry all the way from Australia to say that 342 and sister 343 are safe and now reside at Mar del Plata Argentina.
-Between 1906 and about 1909 others came from John Stephenson of New York (which supplied horse-trams to London) and was later taken over by the Brill company There's a full paragraph for Lisbon installed further down the page and I still have some views to add here.
+A Lisbon Brill bogie-car seen working in 1984 by which time it and many of its contemporaries were at least seventy-five years old.
+Between 1906 and about 1909 others came from John Stephenson of New York (which supplied horse-trams to London) .They had, of course been subjected to much rebuilding down the years, some having their bodies virtually replaced in the original style in the 1920s though many lost their distinctive clerestory roofs in the process.
+There's a full paragraph for Lisbon installed further down the page and I still have some views to add there - it was a remarkable record nevertheless.
+Most were by then disfigured by prominent commercial advertising though not this one which also had seemingly escaped any major design changes.
+No.342 was in fact a JG Brill of Philadelphia product, the last of a batch of twenty supplied in 1906 and appeared to be in virtually original condition.
+I remember the JG Brill name being ornately cast into the seat frames.

 I had a fascination with foreign trams after sampling one or two on a school continental visit in 1960.
 Some four years later, in the company of a wiser and slightly older friend I went on a European tram bash to France, Belgium and just into Germany.
-Less than a year on from that and I was participating in the LRTL Convention & Tour to Germany, Switzerland and Austria, and subsequent visits down the decades took me to several more countries to see small parts of their tramway and other transport systems.
+Less than a year on from that and I was participating in the LRTL Convention & Tour to Germany, Switzerland and Austria, and subsequent visits down the decades have taken me to several more countries to see small parts of their tramway and other transport systems.
 Naturally their trolleybuses and buses also came to my attention and these are recorded in separate paragraphs following this starting selection of trams.

 ---ooo000ooo---